stuWolf/TaskTitan/README.md

 * Review System: The ability for customers to sign off on jobs and leave reviews.
 This feature is important for quality control and for providing feedback to workers.

 * Search and Filter: The ability to search and filter jobs, tradespeople, or reviews.
-This feature is necessary for users to easily navigate and find specific information on the platform.

 ### In Detail:
 User sign up with email verification
-User sign in with JWT authentication and Encrypted password (bcrypt + salted) stored in database The app has a seperate view for Manager, tradies and customers
+User sign in with JWT authentication and Encrypted password (bcrypt + salted) stored in database The app has a seperate view for Manager, tradies and customers.
 ### Functions for Business owner/ manager:
 * Gets notification when new job and quote requested by customer
 * see all open jobs